 Metabolic health can be connected with vascular occlusive events.
 Diabetes and high blood pressure, in particular, are known to be associated with vascular damage and an increased risk of large vessel atherosclerosis.
 Central retinal artery occlusion has a known association with high blood pressure and diabetes.
 Additionally, high blood pressure and obesity are significant risk factors for central retinal vein occlusion.

 In a study in non-diabetic individuals with a history of retinal vein occlusion, 53% of individuals had abnormal results on a glucose tolerance test, along with reduced retinal arterial blood flow.
 Notably, this indicates that poor glucose metabolism, even without diabetes, may be correlated with retinal vein occlusions.

 Bottom line: Controlling metabolic health can reduce your risk of a vascular occlusive event (a stroke) in the eye.
 Some evidence suggests that impaired glucose metabolism could be associated with these occlusive events.

 Increased risk of macular disease

-In diabetics, swelling and leaking fluid in the macula (known as macular edema) can cause irreversible vision loss.
-In a meta-analysis, some studies suggested that significantly elevated triglycerides, low density lipids, and total cholesterol were correlated with diabetic macular edema, suggesting again the intersectionality between poor metabolic control and diabetic changes in the eye, however this remains to be elucidated.
+In people with diabetes, swelling and leaking fluid in the macula (known as macular edema) can cause irreversible vision loss.
+In a meta-analysis, some studies suggested that significantly elevated triglycerides, low-density lipids, and total cholesterol were correlated with diabetic macular edema, suggesting again an intersection between poor metabolic control and diabetic changes in the eye.
+However, this remains to be further examined.